koskath/arete2/course_content/SC/final_md_files/Lecture7/lecture_7_slide_3_img_2.md

+# The image 2 in slide 3 of lecture 7 contains:
 The image shows a flowchart with two rows of chevron-shaped blocks, organized into a hierarchical structure.

 In the top row, there are three large chevrons pointing to the right.
 They are labeled, from left to right, as follows: